 Cervical cancer is preventable.
-About 630 women are diagnosed with cancer of the cervix and about 150 women die from this disease in Ontario.
+Each year, about 630 women are diagnosed with cancer of the cervix and about 150 women die from this disease in Ontario.
 Screening is the only way to detect the early changes that might lead to cervical cancer.
 Most cervical cancers are diagnosed in women who have never been screened or have not been screened regularly.

 64% of Ontario women aged 20 to 69 years were screened for cervical cancer in 2010-2012.